Our highlight: A guided tour of the Pergamon Museum’s highlights

-An authentic look into the lived experience of gay lesbian and transgender scene, the Schwules Museum is definitely one of the world’s greatest institutions for the research, preservations and communication of the history and culture of queer communities.
+An authentic look into the lived experience of the gay, lesbian and transgender scene, the Schwules Museum is definitely one of the world’s greatest institutions for the research, preservation and communication of the history and culture of queer communities.
 This museum will take you on a journey through the history of the LGBTQI+ community in Berlin.
-Don’t miss the archive of the 1990s university/lifestyle magazines.

 - Schwules Museum, Lützowstraße 73, website

-Originally opened in 1830, the ‘Painting Gallery’ hosts many masterpieces of European arts, from Botticelli to Rembrandt and even Dürer.
+Originally opened in 1830, the ‘Painting Gallery’ is home to many masterpieces of European art, from Botticelli to Rembrandt and even Dürer.
 Although it lost a lot of its collection during WWII and the division of Berlin, anyone wanting an overview of important works from the Middle Ages and the early modernist period should definitely check it out.